-Ford, Heide L., Professor and Chair
+Ford, Heide L., Professor and Chair of the Department of Pharmacology

 Pharmacology, CANB, MOLB, MSTP, IPHYS, PHCL

 Ph.D., 1995, Univ. of Rochester

 Parallels between normal development and tumorigenesis/metastasis with a focus on the role of the Six1/Eya transcriptional complex in TGF-beta signaling, epithelial to mesenchymal transition, cancer stem cells, and metastasis.